iomete/iom-docs/docs/user-guide/private-docker-registry.md

 ---
 title: Private Docker Registry
-description: To create spark job you may want to add a custom docker image stored in your private registry at this time you need private docker registries in iomete platform
+description: To create spark job you may want to add a custom docker image stored in your private registry at this time you need private docker registries in IOMETE platform
 last_update:
   date: 10/04/2022
   author: Vugar Dadalov